aptech/docs/docs/CR-rndCreateState.rst

         0.17112172
        -0.18788202

-creating a state from a numbered stream
+Creating a state from a numbered stream
 +++++++++++++++++++++++++++++++++++++++

 Most random number generators have one single stream in which you can think of the